yqueau/normal_integration/README.md

 The following demo files are provided:

+- `demo_1_survey.m` : demo of the methods presented in Sec.
+3 of the survey paper [2].
+This shows the importance of boundary conditions, hence the superiority of DCT over DST/FFT for solving the Poisson equation.
+However, it handles only a rectangular domain, hence Horn and Brook's method is much more accurate for non-rectangular domains.
+Still, the latter is very slow, hence the quadratic method proposed in [1] is much better: it handles free boundary and free-form domain, while being almost as fast as DCT.

-- `demo_1_domain.m` : demo of fast quadratic integration over a non-rectangular grid.
+- `demo_2_domain.m` : demo of fast quadratic integration over a non-rectangular grid.
 Script shows that when explicitly using the domain, integration is faster and way more accurate (no bias on the boundary of the object due to discontinuity).

-- `demo_2_CPU_eval.m` : code for comparison of asymptotic complexity of the quadratic approach with DCT and Sylvester approaches.

-- `demo_3_noise_eval.m` : code for comparison of accuracy of the quadratic approach with DCT and Sylvester approaches.

-- `demo_4_discontinuities.m` : demo of the four discontinuity-preserving methods.
+- `demo_3_discontinuities.m` : demo of the four discontinuity-preserving methods.
+They can be used if the domain of integration has not been pre-calculated.

-- `demo_5_survey.m` : demo of the methods presented in Sec.
-3 of the survey paper [2]

 ## Contents